ACEECA1/security-library/README.md

 - Use arithmetic operators (`+`, `-`, `*`, scalar `*` and `/`, plus in-place variants)
 - Run LU-based operations (`luDecomposition`, `determinantLU`, `rank`)
 - Solve systems like `Ax = b` with `solveLinearSystem`

+## What comes next

+After the matrix foundation, the next features are planned as real security implementations (for example, cryptography/security-oriented modules built on top of the core math layer).

 Public API: `include/Math/matrix.hpp`
 Implementation: `src/Math/matrix.cpp`